ajitgoel/Notes/InterviewQuestions/Architecture/RestProtocol.md

 {
   name: "User"
 }

 3. PUT
-PUT is used for updating a resource.
+==PUT is used for updating a resource.
 It accepts usually a JSON body which contains the data of the resource that will be updated.
-On succesful execution, it returns a status code 200.
-PUT is not a safe operation, since it affects the state of the resource in the server information.
-However, PUT is encouraged to be an idempotent operation.
-This is, by knowing the id of the resource that will be updated, and having certain values that will be written, every operation will cause the same effect on the resource status in the server.
+On succesful execution, it returns a status code 200.== PUT is not a safe operation, since it affects the state of the resource in the server information.
+However, ==PUT is encouraged to be an idempotent operation.
+This is, by knowing the id of the resource that will be updated, and having certain values that will be written, every operation will cause the same effect on the resource status in the server.==

 Examples: